carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

   def : MnemonicAlias<"pushf", "pushfq">, Requires<[In64BitMode]>;
   def : MnemonicAlias<"pushf", "pushfl">, Requires<[In32BitMode]>;

-In this example, the mnemonic gets mapped into different a new one depending on the current instruction set.
+In this example, the mnemonic gets mapped into a different one depending on the current instruction set.

 Instruction Aliases